mui/mui-x/docs/data/tree-view/simple-tree-view/selection/selection.md

 ## Controlled selection

 Use the `selectedItems` prop to control selected Tree View items.
-You can also use the `onSelectedNodesChange` prop to listen to changes in the selected items and update the prop accordingly.
+You can also use the `onSelectedItemsChange` prop to listen to changes in the selected items and update the prop accordingly.

 {{"demo": "ControlledSelection.js"}}